Animal testing: Pain and suffering

 In the U.S., the defining text on animal welfare regulation in animal testing is the Guide for the Care and Use of Laboratory Animals.
 This defines the parameters that govern animal testing in the U.S. It states "The ability to experience and respond to pain is widespread in the animal kingdom...Pain is a stressor and, if not relieved, can lead to unacceptable levels of stress and distress in animals."
 The Guide states that the ability to recognize the symptoms of pain in different species is vital in efficiently applying pain relief and that it is essential for the people caring for and using animals to be entirely familiar with these symptoms.
 On the subject of analgesics used to relieve pain, the Guide states "The selection of the most appropriate analgesic or anesthetic should reflect professional judgment as to which best meets clinical and humane requirements without compromising the scientific aspects of the research protocol".
 Accordingly, all issues of animal pain and distress, and their potential treatment with analgesia and anesthesia, are required regulatory issues in receiving animal protocol approval.
+Currently, traumatic methods of marking laboratory animals are being replaced with non-invasive alternatives.

 In 2019, Katrien Devolder and Matthias Eggel proposed gene editing research animals to remove the ability to feel pain.
 This would be an intermediate step towards eventually stopping all experimentation on animals and adopting alternatives.
 Additionally, this would not stop research animals from experiencing psychological harm.